goeiebook/neat-glsl/README.md

 # Neat Glsl
-This is an Android [Gradle plugin](https://plugins.gradle.org/plugin/ca.goeiebook.gradle.neat-glsl) for working working with [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
+This is an Android [Gradle plugin](https://plugins.gradle.org/plugin/ca.goeiebook.gradle.neat-glsl) for working with [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
 It faciliates development by allowing you to incorporate GLSL as a source file instead of as a raw resource or a sticky ball of concatenated strings.
 With this plugin you control where the glsl files reside, and by keeping them out of the project's res/ folder you avoid exposing your raw shader code to production.
 Also, IDE plugins like [glsl4idea](https://github.com/Darkyenus/glsl4idea) can help you during development.